neverfa11ing/FlipperMusicRTTTL/README.md

 # FlipperMusicRTTTL
 Selection of RTTTL .txt files that will work with the FIipperZero Music Player.

-*As of Release 0.58.1 the Muisc Player should be supported, if not use Unleashed or MuddledBox.*

 Create a "music_player" folder on the root of the SD card, place files inside that folder.
 Subdirectories are currently not supported on the latest build.